MomentDerek/codexeasy/docs/template-requirements.md

 `docs/architecture-guide.md` is a comprihensive set of instructions on the patterns and rules used in this app.
 It's intended for AI agents to read when checking their work follows established patterns.

+`docs/developer/project-initialization.md` documents how to retarget the template (naming, identifiers, updater URLs, and signing keys) now that automation commands are removed.

 ## User Guide Boilerplate

 A Bare Bones User Guide is included in `docs/userguide`.
 As new user-facing features are added, this user guide should be updated.
 The Markdown files in here can be used to build an online user guide if needed.